android/games-samples/agdk/game_mode/README.md

 ## Prerequisites

-Before building in Android Studio, the following prerequisites must be met:
+Before building in Android Studio (2022.3 or higher), the following prerequisites must be met:

 ### Requirements